 Mr Wang has extensive experience in mining project development and marketing.
 In 2002, he established Hangzhou Kings Industry Co.
 Ltd, a company engaged in the investment and management of fluorspar mines and the fluoride chemical industry.
-The company possesses the largest fluorspar reserves in China and is an industrial period the company built a high-grade office building, reaching a height of 150m.
-Since 2009 he has been Chairman and Managing Director of Qinghai West Resources Co Ltd and Chairman of Qinghai West Rare & Precious Metals Co Ltd. Under his leadership, these companies have achieved a good reputation with excellent growth prospects.
+The company possesses the largest fluorspar reserves in China and is an industrial st 3 years:

-Mr Zhehong Luo Non-executive Director Qualifications:
+Mr Zhehong Luo

+Non-executive Director - resigned on 17 October 2022

+Qualifications: BSc